 Whenever you take morphine, there are some immediate symptoms you may exhibit.
 The effects can vary depending on the method of administration and the amount taken.
 Usually, the side effects of morphine start showing between 15 and 60 minutes after use and can last four to six hours.

 Here are some possible side effects that you may experience immediately after using morphine:

 Morphine acts directly on the central nervous system.
 Therefore, it will reduce brain and nervous system activity and will result in slow breathing.
 In extreme cases, the sedative effects may be so high that the person falls unconscious.

 Long-Term Effects of Morphine Addiction

-The prolonged use of morphine can cause multiple adverse effects in the long run.
+The prolonged use of morphine can cause multiple adverse effects.
 While it may be easy to mitigate the short-term impact, you cannot say the same if you take too long to stop morphine use.
 The effects that you may encounter include: